 - Expenses or activities that have or will have taken place before the earliest notification date as stated in the timeline

 - Requests from religious organizations to promote or teach religious doctrine

 Grant Application Process

-The Zionsville Community Enrichment Grant program accepts applications on a rolling basis starting January 1, 2021.
-Applications will be submitted online.
-If your organization received funding in any previous year, you must complete a final report or progress report prior to filling out and submitting an application.
+If your organization received funding in any previous year, you must complete a final report or progress report before filling out and submitting an application.

-- Briefly describe history, mission, goals, and organization’s structure
+- Briefly describe the history, mission, goals, and organization’s structure

 - Goals and plans for fulfilling the project/program

 - Evaluation process with any data to be gathered

 - Any collaborating organization in the project/program

 - Plans on adapting the project, based on funding